-Sharon Loorementa: "You came here to look at some climate impacts and some poor people suffering and then climb your airplane and head home.
-Africa is sometimes called the forgotten continent and it looks like you have forgotten us."
+Sharon Loorementa: "You came here to look at some climate impacts and some poor people suffering, and then climb your airplane and head home.
+Africa is sometimes called the forgotten continent, and it looks like you have forgotten us."

-In Sudan, the UN’s top humanitarian official has once again been barred from visiting Darfur.
-Jan Egeland, the UN Relief Coordinator, was forced to end his trip Friday after Sudanese officials stopped him from entering villages housing Darfurian refugees.
+In Sudan, the U.N.’s top humanitarian official has once again been barred from visiting Darfur.
+Jan Egeland, the U.N. relief coordinator, was forced to end his trip Friday after Sudanese officials stopped him from entering villages housing Darfurian refugees.
 Egeland spoke after returning to the Sudanese capital Khartoum.

-Here in the United States, up to twenty-two thousand people gathered outside Fort Benning, Georgia this weekend to call for the closing of the Western Hemisphere Institute for Security Cooperation, formerly known as the School of the Americas.
+Here in the United States, up to 22,000 people gathered outside Fort Benning, Georgia, this weekend to call for the closing of the Western Hemisphere Institute for Security Cooperation, formerly known as the School of the Americas.
 Fifteen people were arrested after crossing the fence and onto the base.
 The U.S. military has used the school to train many Latin American and Caribbean military officials accused of abusing human rights.
-Protesters heard from several survivors of US-backed regimes, including Maria Guardado of El Salvador.
-This was the seventeenth year of the School of Americas protests.
+Protesters heard from several survivors of U.S.-backed regimes, including Maria Guardado of El Salvador.
+This was the 17th year of the School of Americas protests.
 The weekend actions are timed to coincide with the anniversary of the November 1989 murders of six Jesuit priests, their housekeeper and her daughter in El Salvador.
 According to the organizers, protests also took place in Argentina, Bolivia, Chile, Colombia, Ecuador, El Salvador, Paraguay and Peru, as well as in Ireland, Canada and other cities across the United States.

-On Capitol Hill, a leading Democratic Congressmember has announced plans for legislation to re-introduce the military draft.
+On Capitol Hill, a leading Democratic congressmember has announced plans for legislation to reintroduce the military draft.
 New York Democrat Charles Rangel, the incoming chair of the House Ways and Means Committee, says he believes mandatory conscription would deter politicians from launching wars.
-Rangel said: "There’s no question in my mind that this president and this administration would never have invaded Iraq … [if] members of Congress and the administration thought their kids from their communities would be placed in harm’s way."
+Rangel said, "There’s no question in my mind that this president and this administration would never have invaded Iraq … [if] members of Congress and the administration thought their kids from their communities would be placed in harm’s way."